Add

 • Webstudio CMS (2026)

-• This approach is often combined with external headless CMS (Sanity, Contentful, etc.).
+• Often paired with external headless CMSs (Sanity, Contentful, etc.).

-• More modular logic but less “plug and play” for a non-tech.
+• More modular, but less plug and play for non-technical users.

 Aspect Webflow CMS Webstudio CMS / integrations

-Native integrated CMS Yes, mature Yes but newer, or via external headless CMS
+Integrated native CMS Yes, mature Yes, but younger, or via external headless CMS

 Relationships / references Yes (multi-references, dynamic links) Possible, often via external CMS

-Client interface Highly polished Varies depending on chosen solution
+Client interface Very polished Varies depending on the chosen solution

 Technical complexity Low to medium Medium to high (depending on integration)

-The two tools intersect, but the “ideal person” is not exactly the same.
+The two tools overlap, but the “ideal user” isn’t exactly the same.

 • Webflow

-• Web designers who want to produce sites without developers.
+• Web designers who want to build sites without a developer.

 • No-code agencies, creative studios.